 Decoders are programmed when the command station sends programming information to them through the rails.
-Your DCS51 supports two types of programming:
+Your DCS50 supports two types of programming:

 Service Mode Programming is done on an electrically isolated programming track.
 Using this mode, the command station broadcasts programming information to all decoders on the program track.
-Because this is a broadcast mode, you must isolate the decoder you want to program from the others on the layout by using a separate programming track that is connected to the command station for programming but not powered for operation of the locomotive.
+Because this is a broadcast mode, we must isolate the decoder we want to program from the others on the layout by using a separate programming track that is connected to the command station for programming but not powered for operation of the locomotive.
 This mode works with all DCC decoders.
 This is the most commonly used programming method.

-Operations Mode Programming is done on the layout by sending programming commands to a specific locomotive address while they are powered on the mainline or main layout track.
+Operations Mode Programming is done on the layout by sending programming commands to a specific locomotive address.
 To use this mode, you must have decoders that are capable of operations mode programming.
-The programming track is not used when using ops mode programming.

-16.1 Setting Up a Programming Track
+16.1 Setting Up A Service Mode Programming Track

-Your DCS51 has two sets of DCC outputs.
+Your DCS50 has two sets of DCC outputs.
 This means that you will be able to program decoders using one set of DCC outputs while the layout is running on the other set of DCC outputs.
-When you hooked up your DCS51 to the layout, you used the RAIL A & RAIL B connections to the track.
-Now we will use the PROG A & PROG B outputs to set up a programming track.
+When you hooked up your DCS50 to the layout, you used the RAIL A & RAIL B connections to the track.
+Now we will use the PROG A & PROG B outputs to set up a service mode programming track.